 - If you’re travelling by car and not afraid of mountain roads, the Grossglockner High Alpine Road offers an exceptional drive.
 It links Salzburgerland to Carinthia and if it fits into your plans (and you’re not afraid of the road!), I recommend it.

 The capital of the state is Klagenfurt, with a population of about 100,000.
 There’s an extensive Wikipedia article on Carinthia as well as Klagenfurt for more information.
-In my travels, which are often based out of Munich, it seems that Carinthia is unfortunately kind of far away and it is compared to say Tyrol and Salzburg.
+In my travels, which are often based out of Munich, Carinthia sadly seems kind of far away compared to Tyrol and Salzburg.

 There is an airport in Klagenfurt, but it is small and has very limited connections.
-In my opinion you’re better off getting on a train or driving, especially if you’re coming from farther away.
+You’re probably flying to a bigger airport and then getting a train or driving.
+This is especially true if you’re travelling from farther away.

 The mountains in Carinthia are higher in the western parts so if you’re looking for high-mountain hiking, the western part is where I would look first.